CentreForHydrology/Introduction_to_R/IntroToR.md

 Why use R?
 ========================================================
-- Excellent for statistics, advanced data processing and graphing
+- Excellent for statistics, data manipulation and graphing
 - Free Open Source Software
   - Can see, test and verify the source code
 - Uses standard file formats - no lock-in